-Note: This is not a learning community about online teaching per se, but about integrating a digital project (or projects) into a course; this course can be face-to-face, online, or hybrid.
+Note: This program is limited to 15 participants.
+This is not a learning community about online teaching per se, but about integrating a digital project (or projects) into a course; this course can be face-to-face, online, or hybrid.

 Faculty will attend one workshop per month; these workshops and discussions will culminate in each instructor revising (or creating) a syllabus that integrates a student digital project.
 Workshops will often be facilitated by guest faculty who have used particular tools or projects in their courses and want to share their experiences.